leolwin999/leolwin-site/src/data/blog/_CTF/compiled-thm-writeup.md

 ![Finish Compiled THM](@/assets/images/Finished_compiled.png)

-And...That's it.
+And That's it.
 Hope you enjoyed this room.
 Happy Reversing!